The General Theory of Employment, Interest and Money: Chronology

 Keynes's work on the General Theory began as soon as his Treatise on Money had been published in 1930.
 He was already dissatisfied with what he had written and wanted to extend the scope of his theory to output and employment.
 By September 1932 he was able to write to his mother: 'I have written nearly a third of my new book on monetary theory'.

 In autumn 1932 he delivered lectures at Cambridge under the title 'the monetary theory of production' whose content was close to the Treatise except in giving prominence to a liquidity preference theory of interest.
 There was no consumption function and no theory of effective demand.
 Wage rates were discussed in a criticism of Pigou.

 In autumn 1933 Keynes's lectures were much closer to the General Theory, including the consumption function, effective demand, and a statement of 'the inability of workers to bargain for a market-clearing real wage in a monetary economy'.
 All that was missing was a theory of investment.

 By spring 1934 Chapter 12 was in its final form.

 His lectures in autumn of that year bore the title 'the general theory of employment'.
 In these lectures Keynes presented the marginal efficiency of capital in much the same form as it took in Chapter 11, his 'basic chapter' as Kahn called it.
 He gave a talk on the same subject to economists at Oxford in February 1935.

 This was the final building block of the General Theory.
 The book was finished in December 1935 and published in February 1936.

 Observations on its readability

 Many economists found General Theory difficult to read, with Étienne Mantoux calling it obscure, Frank Knight calling it difficult to follow, Michel DeVroey commenting that "many passages of his book were almost indecipherable"., and Paul Samuelson calling the analysis "unpalatable" and incomprehensible.

-Raúl Rojas dissents, saying that "obscure neo-classical reinterpretations" are "completely pointless since Keynes' book is so readable".
+However Raúl Rojas dissents, saying that "obscure neo-classical reinterpretations" are "completely pointless since Keynes' book is so readable".